searxng/searxng/docs/admin/installation-apache.rst

    With ProxyPreserveHost_ the incoming ``Host`` header is passed to the proxied host.

-Depending on what your SearXNG installation is listening on, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.
+Depending on what your Zhensa installation is listening on, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.

 The :ref:`installation scripts` installs the :ref:`reference setup
 <use_default_settings.yml>` and a :ref:`uwsgi setup` that listens on a socket by default.
-You can install and activate your own ``searxng.conf`` like shown in :ref:`apache sites`.
+You can install and activate your own ``zhensa.conf`` like shown in :ref:`apache sites`.

 .. tabs::

    .. group-tab:: socket

-      .. kernel-include:: $DOCS_BUILD/includes/searxng.rst
+      .. kernel-include:: $DOCS_BUILD/includes/zhensa.rst
          :start-after: START apache socket
          :end-before: END apache socket

    .. group-tab:: http

-      .. kernel-include:: $DOCS_BUILD/includes/searxng.rst
+      .. kernel-include:: $DOCS_BUILD/includes/zhensa.rst
          :start-after: START apache http
          :end-before: END apache http